Virtual Classroom: “Chinese and Western Values” – Q & A with Karl-Heinz Pohl

 The difference between cultural and historical relativism is basically like this: Cultural relativism refers to different cultural backgrounds, arguing, for example in Muslim countries, that certain “universal” (that is: “Western”) values do not work or are not applicable there.
 Historical relativism accepts these “universal” standards but argues that the stage of development has not yet been reached to implement these ideas.
 After all, “universal” values have not existed in the “West” ever since the beginning, but have slowly evolved.
 Think about that racial integration (a “universal” value) in the US, which has only been achieved since the 1970s.

 As to “inconsistencies” and “ambivalences”, let me again take the USA as an example.
-The US is apparently a standard bearer of the idea of human rights.
+The US is apparently the standard bearer of the idea of human rights.
 But the US also injures human rights all the time with its neo-imperialist politics.
-After all, waging war against a country (without consent of the UN security council) with 100.000s of civil causalities (the Iraq war) is certainly a violation of the human rights of the people that died in that war.
+After all, waging war against a country (without consent of the UN security council) with 100.000s of civilian casualties (the Iraq war) is certainly a violation of the human rights of the people that died in that war.
 On top of it, the US has the death penalty.
 According to European standards, this is unacceptable with the idea of human rights.
 The US, in fact, would not qualify to become a member of the European Union because of this.
 This is what I mean with “inconsistencies” and “ambivalences”.

 Q: Xu Xiaoyang